Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 - People who suspect they have a urinary tract infection should consider consulting a healthcare provider.
 Their healthcare providers may order tests like urinalysis and a full blood count (FBC) for a proper diagnosis and recommend treatments, depending on the microorganism that caused the infection.

-The urinary system also helps in maintaining pH and electrolyte balance and producing hormones that help in regulating blood pressure and producing blood cells, among others.
-Ideally, this tract is free of bacteria, and its one-way flow helps keep the tract free from microorganisms.
+Ideally, the urinary tract is free of bacteria, and its one-way flow helps keep it free from microorganisms.
 Nevertheless, microorganisms (particularly bacteria) can find their way into the tract.
-When this happens, urinary tract infection (UTI) sets in.
+When this happens, urinary tract infection sets in.

 Urinary tract infections can affect anybody, regardless of age and gender.
 However, it's mostly seen in women, babies, and elderly people.
 About 60% of women and 12% of men develop UTIs once in their lifetimes, accounting for about 8 million visits to various health facilities.
 This shows that women are more prone to UTIs than men.